Category: 1. Software Industry

 What’s wrong with German university startup incubators?

 Let’s use the simple root cause analysis method of asking multiple times why.
-1. Many German university incubators are a joke.
+1. Too many German university incubators are a joke.
 Why are they a joke?
-2. Because they don’t deliver what they should be delivering: Return on investment for the commercialization of all the intellectual property created from public funding given to them.
-Why…
+2. Because they don’t deliver what they should be delivering: Return on investment for the commercialization of all the intellectual property created from public funding given to them.…

 -